utz82/ZX81-1bit-Routines/1k2b/readme.txt

 1k2b features 2 channels of square wave with 16-bit frequency dividers as well as two interrupting click drum sounds.

+1k2b comes in 2 flavours - the standard version, and the "extra" version.
+The latter allows for a larger music data section - but works only as a standalone file, ie. it cannot be used in other programs.

 Requirements
 ============